Aiven-Open/pghoard/README.rst

 pghoard will need to be able to read files from the directory in order to back them up.

+``restore_prefetch`` (default ``min(compression.thread_count,
+transfer.thread_count) - 1``)

+Number of files to prefetch when performing archive recovery.
+The default is the lower of Compression or Transfer Agent threads minus one to perform all operations in parallel when a single backup site is used.

 ``syslog`` (default ``false``)

 Determines whether syslog logging should be turned on or not.